Bill Frazier introduces the Frazier Foundation for awarding scholarships to deserving ECI students and teachers.

 Contact the Foundation today:

-The Frazier awards are funded in memory of Francis and Dorothy (Shellenbarger) Frazier, who lived and worked in Delaware County.
+The Frazier awards are funded in memory of Joan E. Frazier and Francis and Dorothy (Shellenbarger) Frazier, who lived and worked in Delaware County.
 Francis worked as an Albany business owner and Dorothy as a registered nurse.
 She graduated from Ball Hospital School of Nursing in 1932.
-They are the parents of William G. (Bill) Frazier.

 “Each of these individuals was active in Eastern Indiana Agriculture for many decades.
 These scholarships are awarded in their memory.”